 How will I be consulted and when will I know more?

 The SCoPEd process will involve consultation, but we’re at the early stages and we’ll keep you updated on progress along the way.
 We anticipate the consultation process will start in Autumn 2018, but this might change.

 Why haven’t other professional bodies been asked to join?

 The SCoPEd project between BACP, BPC and UKCP arose from an existing collaboration - the CCPP (Collaboration of Counselling and Psychotherapy Professions) - which has been going on for several years.
-This particular project is about comprehensively and systematically mapping the existing competences and professional standards for counselling and psychotherapy in order to describe the current landscape.
-Once this mapping is complete there will be consultation process on the draft framework open to a wide range of stakeholders.
+This project is about comprehensively and systematically mapping the existing competences and professional standards for counselling and psychotherapy to describe the current landscape.
+Once this mapping is complete there will be a consultation process on the draft framework open to a wide range of stakeholders.

 How is the SCoPEd Project funded?

 Each organisation is funding the SCoPEd project from within their existing operational budgets and are not receiving any external funding for this work.

 If you have any further questions, or to give us feedback, please email SCoPEd@bacp.co.uk